 If you notice water stains near your roof eaves or if you see evidence of water penetration on your home ceilings during the wintertime, you likely have roof damage from ice dams.
-The pros here at Falcon Exteriors are here to help with any roofing issues you may have.
+The pros here at Falcon Homes & Remodeling are here to help with any roofing issues you may have.

 What Causes Ice Dams?